 Cross‐listed courses may count in any department cross‐listing the course, regardless of where the student is enrolled.

-All Comparative Studies Individual Studies courses must be approved by the Graduate Studies Committee.
-Students will submit a copy of agreement between student and faculty member supervising the Individual Study outlining goals, expected readings and assignments, number of meetings in advance of the semester.
+No more than 3 hours of non‐graded (Satisfactory/Unsatisfactory) coursework (ordinarily taken as individual study) may count toward the M.A. degree.
+It is highly recommended that this option be used strategically to maintain progress towards degree.
+The Individual Study option and credits are not related to non-graded 8000-level hours taken as examination, thesis, or dissertation hours.
+All Comparative Studies Individual Study (COMPSTD 7193/8193) courses must be approved by the Graduate Studies Committee.
+Students will submit a copy of agreement between student and faculty member supervising the Individual Study outlining goals, expected readings and assignments, and number of meetings in advance of the beginning of the semester.

 All students completing the M.A. in Comparative Studies must demonstrate competence in at least one language other than English by the end of their fourth semester.
 This requirement must be met in one of the following ways:

-1. by receiving a minimum grade of "B" in a 6000‐level course taught in a language other than English
+- By receiving a minimum grade of "B" in a 6000‐level or higher course taught in a language other than English;

-4. by petitioning the Graduate Studies Committee to consider other evidence of competence, for example, an undergraduate major or minor in a foreign language.
+- By petitioning the Advisor and Graduate Studies Committee to consider other evidence of competence, for example, an undergraduate major or minor in a foreign language.

 Courses below the 5000 level taken to fulfill the language requirement are not counted toward the degree.